 Clarity of concepts: It is important that whoever reads the book is able to grasp the context with utmost ease and not get tangled in jargons.

 Experience of author: Someone who has had some hands on experience with wood burning is at a better position to guide the reader with tips and learnings.

 Skill level: I chose books across all skill levels since it’s important to ensure everyone from beginner to advanced level is able to learn and apply the teachings.

 If you are a beginner at pyrography, wanting to start a project for practice but are not sure where to start and in search of simple pyrography projects to which you can refer, the Learn to Burn by Simon Easton can guide you with basic wood burning concepts and techniques, which are essential for developing and enhancing your individual style.
 It also guides you through purchasing the necessary tools which are essentially and materials.

 The author of the book, Simon Easton, has a BA (Hons) degree from Manchester Metropolitan University, where he studied woodturning, silversmithing and pewterware.
-In his book, he takes you through the process of getting started by explaining the anatomy of the pyrography machine, the proper way of holding the pen and wood selection.

 This book contains several beginner-friendly step-by-step pyrography and wood-burning projects from which you can learn how to create intricate designs and patterns.There are 14 step-by-step projects for making decorative items like photo frames, coasters, etc. All the projects come with step-by-step instructions, concise captions and clear how-to photographs so that it is easy to follow.